components-ai/css.gui/readme.md

 ## Usage

-By default, CSS GUI will provide controls based on the style properties you pass.
+By default, CSS GUI will generate controls based on the style properties you pass.

 ```js
 import { useState } from 'react'